Frequently Asked Questions

 Should a watermark or copyright information be added to the artwork?

-No, all images must be clear of any copyright information so the identity of all artists remain anonymous.
-In the interest of fairness, judges will not see names of the artists.
+No, all images must be clear of any copyright information so the identity of all artists remains anonymous.
+In the interest of fairness, judges will not see the names of the artists.
 Any images that do contain artists’ names or any other watermark/copyright information will be disqualified.

-Results will be emailed to all participating artists and published online December 7th, 2021.
+Results will be emailed to all participating artists and published on our website on June 11th, 2024.

 Where can I see the results of previous years’ competitions?